FreeAndFair/ColoradoRLA/docs/runbook.md

 ### Logging In

 Persons from the Secretary of State's office as well as persons from the County first must log in to the RLA Tool.

 ![State Login Screenshot](./screenshots/StateLogin.png)

 The RLA Tool will direct each user to the appropriate home page.
 A user from the Department of State will see the (initially empty) Department of State home page.
+Note the logout button, circled in the upper right of this (and every) page.

 ![Secretary of State Home Screenshot](./screenshots/StateDashboardEmpty.png)